cloudfoundry-attic/health_manager/README.md

 ### Nudger

-Nudger is the interface for health manager to effect the change on the world, by dispatching `cloudcontrollers.hm.requests` messages that instruct CCs to start or stop instances.
+Nudger is the interface for health manager to affect the change on the world, by dispatching `cloudcontrollers.hm.requests` messages that instruct CCs to start or stop instances.
 Nudger maintains a priority queue of these requests, and deques the messages by a